oankit/oankit/README.md

-# Hi, I'm omar
+# Hi, I'm Omar
 ⚡ full stack software engineer
 🎓 BSc in Computer Science, University of British Columbia
+🎓 Master of Engineering in Software Engineering, University of Waterloo (in progress)
 🛠 working on: MyHomie & Weasley AI
 🔍 learning: Next.js & tRPC

 🧩 what's a small project idea you wish existed?